AzOuss96/Stochastic-Multi-Armed-Bandit-python-/README.md

 <ul>

- For a demo, please lauch the following script: demoStochasticBandit.m
+ For a demo, please launch the following script: demoStochasticBandit.m